BestTimesToVisit.com Logo

 Frequently Asked Questions

 I'm planning to use public transport in Oslo.
-How does it work, and is it easy to navigate?
+Is it easy to navigate, and what's the best way to pay?

-Beyond the famous museums, what's a local favorite spot or experience in Oslo that I shouldn't miss?
+Beyond the famous museums, what's a 'must-do' that most tourists miss?

 What is the cheapest month to visit Oslo, Norway?